mas-bandwidth/reliable/README.md

 2. Packet fragmentation and re-assembly so you can send packets larger than MTU

-reliable.io provides no network functionality and is designed to be used with your existing network layer.
-It has no opinion on what topology that you use, and thus supports client/server or peer-to-peer communication.
+reliable.io is a very low-level library and is designed to be used with your existing network layer.
+It has no networking support, and no opinion on what topology you should use.
+Its only requirement is that you have one reliable.io endpoint on each side of a connection.

-If you would like a secure client/server communications layer to use with reliable.io, I recommend [netcode.io](http://www.netcode.io)
+If you would like a secure client/server communications layer to use with reliable.io, I recommend [netcode.io](http://www.netcode.io).

+If you would like something more high level that implements reliable-ordered messages, try [yojimbo](http://libyojimbo.com).

 # Author